 Sports are physical by definition.
-TSA/Lakeland recognizes that participants often express a joy of participation, competition, achievement, and victory through physical acts.
-TSA/Lakeland encourages these public expressions of celebration, which include:
+TSA recognizes that participants often express joy in participation, competition, achievement, and victory through physical acts.
+TSA encourages these public expressions of celebration, which include:

 - Greeting gestures such as high-fives, fist bumps, and brief hugs;